Malayt04/AWS/README.md

 # AWS for devops

 These are the notes and link to resources that I am creating while learning aws.
+Also these notes are based on a youtube playlist.
+You can checkout the lectures with this link (https://www.youtube.com/playlist?list=PLRAV69dS1uWSj3ltu0ym1LwWg4509PZ0N)

 # Day 1: